Your browser does not support iframes.

 Along with studying the syllabus, practical studying is also a good option while preparing for JEE Main and 12th board exams.
 Sample papers and questions banks will help you know how the exam pattern will be.
 Types of questions, the division of marks and syllabus will be known through sample papers.
 It is advised that some sample papers should be solved each day.
 Solving sample papers will let you know the areas where the mistakes are being made and rectification can be done so that it does not repeat in the final examination.
 Similarly, the mock test can also be solved for the same purpose.
 However, the mock test will also help you in time management.
 It is essential that both the examination is time-based and solving mock test every day will allow you to know how to divide your allotted time between sections and solve them.

 Tip 7 – Practice MCQ Questions

 Multiple Choice Questions will be present in the JEE Main examination.
-Solving MCQ’s per day will allow you revise constantly will also providing a base for the extensive descriptive answers of class 12th board examinations.
+Solving MCQ’s per day will allow you to revise constantly will also provide a base for the extensive descriptive answers of class 12th board examinations.
 Keep solving a few MCQ questions every day for better preparation.

 Tip 8 – Make Notes